emu-sh/.oh-my-comma/README.md

 ***PRs accepted!** What cool shit do you do to your ssh session with your car??*

+This repo is very much in active development!
+Expect it to evolve greatly over the next few weeks

 <img src="https://emu.bz/xmf" alt="" />

 # Getting Started